 16 Community Ventures

 21 Sustainability Partnerships

 Community Ventures

 Champlain prides itself on a culture that is committed to making a difference in the local community and beyond.

-The firm's Community Ventures Committee oversees partnerships with many exceptional organizations dedicated to improving the quality of life in Chittenden County and the greater Vermont community through high-impact philanthropy in the following areas: education/child care, substance abuse, homelessness, poverty, elder care, and the arts.
+The firm's Community Ventures Committee oversees partnerships with many exceptional organizations dedicated to improving the quality of life in Chittenden County and the greater Vermont community through high-impact philanthropy in the following areas: education/childcare, the arts.
 These partnerships regularly include a variety of organized volunteer opportunities and firm employees are strongly encouraged to participate.
 Champlain also offers a generous firm matching policy for employees to contribute to any non-profit organization that is important to them personally and strongly encourages participation.